MGitHubL/BenchTGC/README.md

 ### Deep Temporal Graph Clustering: A Comprehensive benchmark and Datasets

+IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2025.

 This is the PyTorch version of BenchTGC.
 We want to provide you with as much usable code as possible.

 If you find any problems, feel free to contact us: ```mengliuedu@163.com```.